Southeast socked by rare snowstorm ahead of 'bomb cyclone' forecast to hit Northeast

 A winter storm warning extended from the Gulf Coast of Florida's "Big Bend" region all the way up the Atlantic coast.
 Forecasters said hurricane-force winds blowing offshore on Thursday could generate 24-foot seas.

-Interstate 95 saw ice-covered lanes for 60 miles north of the Georgia-South Carolina state line, while Florida officials closed a stretch of Interstate 10 in Florida due to the wintry weather.
+Interstate 95 saw ice-covered lanes almost all of its 200 miles, while Florida officials closed a stretch of Interstate 10 in Florida due to the wintry weather.

 'BOMB CYCLONE' WINTER STORM TO HIT US EAST COAST: WHAT IS IT?